great-divide/whohasmytools/README.md

 ## WhoHasMyTools
-Allows Users to sign up, add Tools, and loan those tools to other Users.
+A Sinatra-based app that allows Users to sign up, add Tools, and loan those tools to other Users.

 ### What you should know
 The User to User relationship is defined as loaner to borrower, and created with a